statichunt/statichunt/content/about.md

 ---
 title: About
 meta_title: About Statichunt
 description:
 draft: false

 ---
-Statichunt is an open-source directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.
+Statichunt is an open-source JAMStack directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.

 #### Feedback